 This is one of the easiest to understand.
-Pageviews are the total number of times a page has been viewed on the website.
-Now, in case a person clicks on your page multiple times, analytics will count each visit as a page view.
+Page views are the total number of times the same page has been viewed on the website.
+Now, in case the same user clicks on the page multiple times, analytics will count each visit as a page view.

 Why are page views important?